provenance-io/docs/provenance-applications/apps-powered-by-provenance.md

 * [Figure Pay](www.figurepay.com) - Payments using blockchain rails
 * Figure [eVault](evault.md)
 * Figure Passport - Digital Identity on-chain for entities and individuals
-* Figure Portfolio Manager - Manage and see the real-time performance of loans on Provenance
+* Figure Portfolio Manager - Manage and see the real-time performance of loans on Provenance Blockchain